 Notes: Works - Female is a dummy variable equal to 1 if the employment status of a female respondent is the following: 1.
 Full Time; 2.
 Part Time; 3.
 Self Employed.
 Priority Men is a dummy variable equal to 1 if the respondent agrees with the following statement: "When jobs are scarce, men should have more right to a job than women."
 University more Important for Boys is a dummy variable equal to 1 if the respondent agrees with the following statement: "University is more important for a boy than for a girl."
 Men Better Leaders is a dummy variable equal to 1 if the respondent agrees with the following statement: "Men make better political leaders than women do."
 Priority Local is a dummy variable equal to 1 if the respondent agrees with the following statement: "When jobs are scarce, jobs should be given to local people."
 No Immgrants is a dummy variable equal to 1 if the respondent mentioned "Immigrants" as an answer to the following question: "On this list are various groups of people.
 Could you please sort out any that you would not like to have as neighbors?"
-Women Need Children to be Fulfilled is a dummy variable equal to 1 if the respondent agreed with the statement: "A woman has to have children to be fulfilled."
-Being Housewife just as Fulfilling is a dummy variable equal to 1 if the respondent agreed with the following statement: "Being a housewife just as fulfilling as working."
+Women Need Children to be Fulfilled is a dummy variable equal to 1 if the respondent agreed with the following statement: "Being a housewife just as fulfilling as working."
 Old Should Retire is a dummy variable equal to 1 if the respondent agreed with the following statement: "When jobs scarce, older people should be forced to retire."
+Working is Very Important is a dummy variable equal to 1 if the respondent agreed with the following statement: "When jobs scarce, older people should be forced to retire."
 Working is Very Important is a dummy variable equal to 1 if the respondent mentioned "very important" as an answer to the question "Is work very important?"
 The polity score at seventeen years old ranges from -10 (strongly autocratic country) to +10 (strongly democratic country).
 The constraints on the executive score at seventeen years old ranges from 1 (unlimited authority) to 7 (executive parity or subordination).

+(1) (2) (3) (4)

-(1) Works - Female (2) Works - Female (3) Works - Female (4) Works - Female
+Works - Female Works - Female Works - Female Works - Female

 Polity Score 17 y.o.
+0.00168^{} 0.00160^{}

-0.00168 (0.0009) 0.00160 (0.0009) Horno Termane Tenad
+(0.0009) (0.0009)

 Constraints on the Executive 17 y.o.
+0.00734 0.00720

-0.00734 (0.0025) 0.00720 (0.0025)
+constraints on the Encountre II yier (0.0025) (0.0025)

+· · · · · · · ·

 Age Fixed Effects Yes Yes Yes Yes

 Country Fixed Effects Yes Yes Yes Yes

 Year of Survey Fixed Effects Yes Yes Yes Yes

 CountryFE X Age Yes Yes Yes Yes

 Year of Survey FE X Age Yes Yes Yes Yes

 Language FE Yes Yes Yes Yes

 Language FE X Age Yes Yes Yes Yes

 Mode of interview FE Yes Yes Yes Yes

+165 165 165 105

 Mode of interview FE X Age Yes Yes Yes Yes

 Year of Survey X Mode of interview No Yes No Yes

+Observations 162442 162442 162442 162442

-Observations R^2 162442 0.226 162442 0.227 162442 0.226 162442 0.227
+R^2 0.226 0.227 0.226 0.227